superstreamlabs/memphis/README.md

 ### Submit a feature request

-If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/memphisdev/memphis-broker/issues/new?assignees=&labels=type%3A%20feature%20request).
+If you have an idea, or you think that we're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/memphisdev/memphis-broker/issues/new?assignees=&labels=type%3A%20feature%20request).

 If a similar feature request already exists, don't forget to leave a "+1".
 If you add some more information such as your thoughts and vision about the feature, your comments will be embraced warmly :)